About Us

 Who Is a Consumer Under Nepal Law?

-Under Section 2(a) of the Consumer Protection Act 2075, a consumer is any person who purchases or uses goods or services for personal use and not for resale or commercial purposes.
-This definition is important because it determines who can file a complaint under the Act.
+Under Section 2(d) of the Consumer Protection Act 2075, a consumer means any person or institution that consumes or uses any good or service.
+The definition covers anyone who purchases or uses goods or services for personal use and not for resale or commercial purposes.
+This definition determines who can file a complaint under the Act.

 CategoryIs a Consumer?Can File Complaint?